thecoshman/ghrape/README.md

 See the GitHub API docs for more information about the [registration](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-registration-token-for-a-repository) and [removal](https://docs.github.com/en/rest/actions/self-hosted-runners?apiVersion=2022-11-28#create-a-remove-token-for-a-repository) API calls that are made.

+Note that below examples have a volume mount for `docker.sock`, this allows the runners to perform docker based operations.
+If you do not want this, I believe you can simply not use the volume mount, and whilst docker is installed, it can't be used.
+You might find you permission denied errors, which can be solved by running (on your host machine) `sudo chmod 666 /var/run/docker.sock`, as described [here](https://devopscube.com/run-docker-in-docker/).
+Further, as described on that page, you likely also need to update `/etc/rc.local` so it is applied at system start up.

 ### Directly running a container

 You can directly run a single container from the image using the following example command: